ts-docs/ts-docs/docsPages/Guides/Options.md

 ### assets

-A path to a folder with assets with additional assets for the docs.
+A path to a folder with additional assets for the docs.
 It will copy all files and folders inside that folder and paste them inside the generated `./assets` folder.

 ### logo